-Andersson’s Camp is family-friendly and ideally located to enjoy the extensive private 30 000-hectare Ongava Game Reserve, with excursions into neighbouring Etosha National Park – Namibia’s most famous wildlife safari destination.
-It's also one of the best places to see both black and white rhino in southern Africa.
+Andersson’s Camp is family-friendly and ideally located to enjoy the extensive and private 30 000-hectare Ongava Game Reserve, with excursions into neighbouring Etosha National Park – Namibia’s most famous wildlife safari destination.
+It's also one of the best places to see black rhino and white rhino in southern Africa.

-- ∞Ongava Reserve is famed for healthy populations of both white and black rhino
+- Ongava Reserve is famed for healthy white rhino and black rhino populations

-- ∞World-famous Etosha Pan within easy driving distance
+- World-famous Etosha Pan is within easy driving distance

-- ∞Off-road game driving and night drives allowed within Ongava Reserve
+- Off-road game driving and night drives are allowed within Ongava Reserve

-- ∞Guided natures walks (seasonal and if experienced walking guide is available)
+- Guided nature walks (seasonal and if experienced walking guide is available)

-Named for the Swedish explorer that ‘discovered’ Etosha Pan, Andersson’s Camp was rebuilt from a former farmstead – combining the best of the old, with the eco-friendly new.
-Set on the 30 000-hectare (74 129-acre) private Ongava Reserve, Andersson’s overlooks an active waterhole.
+Named for the Swedish explorer who ‘discovered’ Etosha Pan, Andersson’s Camp was rebuilt from a former farmstead, combining the best of the old with the eco-friendly new.
+Set on the 30 000-hectare (74 129-acre) private Ongava Reserve in Namibia, Andersson’s overlooks an active waterhole.